kybak/CarND-LaneLines-P2/README.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 53 through 71 in my code in `detect_lane_lines.py`
+I did this in lines 53 through 71 in my code in `detect_lane_lines.py`.
+The results I got (522.09, 657.23) seem congruous with the U.S. government specifications for highway curvature.
+If you were going 60 mph on a highway the curve radius specification would be about 669 which is within the neighborhood of the results I attained.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.